starekrow/SecureToken-php/README.md

 The key salt and IV are publicly available in the token, and the padded length is implied by the structure of the token.

+To reduce the possibility of side channel leaks, the library will only report success or failure of the cryptographic decoding, and will not differentiate between padding errors and authentication errors.